College Teaching Development Program

 Certificate of Foundations in College Teaching

 The Foundations Certificate provides an overview of evidence-based teaching practices and strategies.
-This program has two versions: a face-to-face workshop series and an asynchronous online program.
-In both versions of the program, participants are expected to engage with peers during workshop activities or through asynchronous online activities as they explore central topics in college teaching.
+This program is an asynchronous online program.
+Participants are expected to engage with peers through asynchronous online activities as they explore central topics in college teaching.
 Participants will also reflect on concepts, experiences, and applications at the end of each topic.
 Core topics include:

 - Making Learning Accessible